okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 | `resource-set`  |  Custom role only.
 Specify the resource set ID.
 See [Resource set object](/docs/reference/api/roles/#resource-set-object). |
 | `role`  |  Custom role only.
 Specify the custom role ID.
 See [Custom role object](/docs/reference/api/roles/#custom-role-object). |

-> **Note:** The admin roles determine which resources the admin can perform the actions on (such as a specific group of users or a specific set of apps), while scopes determine the action that the admin can perform (such as manage users, read apps, and so on).
+> **Note:** Admin roles determine which resources the admin can perform the actions on, such as a specific group of users or a specific set of apps.
+Scopes determine the action that the admin can perform, such as manage users or read apps.
 Therefore, the admin roles need to have enough permissions for the scopes provided.

 See [Assign a Role to a client application](/docs/reference/api/roles/#assign-a-role-to-a-client-application) in the Role Assignment API reference.